Dripdrop12/ipardalis/content/babies/available.md

 title = "Ambilobe Panther Chameleons for sale" header_title = "Chameleon for sale" id = "available" description = "Individually-raised Ambilobe Panther Chameleons for sale.
-All our chameleons are at least 3 months of age, healthy, vibrant and ready to thrive as a pet in your home."
+All our chameleons are at least 3 months of age, healthy, vibrant, with a range of colors and ready to thrive as a pet in your home." keywords = ["Ethical herpetoculture", "Individually-raised", "Panther Chameleons", "Baby Chameleons", "Chameleons for sale"]
 +++

 {{< load-photoswipe >}}